jabonchan/way-ts/README.md

 ## Dependencies 🗃️

-**way.ts** uses Deno's [expect](https://jsr.io/@std/expect) from the [Deno Standard Library](https://jsr.io/@std) for testing, which is licensed under the MIT license.
+**way-ts** uses Deno's [expect](https://jsr.io/@std/expect) from the [Deno Standard Library](https://jsr.io/@std) for testing, which is licensed under the MIT license.
 I do not own nor have any right over this dependency.

 <br /><hr />

 ## LICENSE 🔒

-**way.ts** is licensed under the MIT License.
+**way-ts** is licensed under the MIT License.
 By using this library, you agree to all the terms and conditions stated in the license.